-On March 15, 2024, the National Association of Realtors® (NAR) announced a $418 million settlement with a nationwide class of plaintiffs in an antitrust lawsuit.
-The lawsuit centered around claims that Realtors® conspired to artificially inflate commission rates by not being transparent about how buyer’s agents are compensated.
+On March 15, 2024, the National Association of REALTORS® (NAR) announced a $418 million settlement with a nationwide class of plaintiffs in an antitrust lawsuit.
+The lawsuit centered around claims that REALTORS® conspired to artificially inflate commission rates by not being transparent about how buyer’s agents are compensated.

 So, what’s changing about how buyer’s agents are compensated?